ramlaxman/Python-programming-exercises/100+ Python challenging programming exercises.md

     elif n == 1: return 1
     else: return f(n-1)+f(n-2)

-n=int(raw_input())
+n=int(input())
 values = [str(f(x)) for x in range(0, n+1)]
-print ",".join(values)
+print (",".join(values)

 #----------------------------------------#

 Question:

-Please write a program using generator to print the even numbers between 0 and n in comma separated form while n is input by console.
+Please write a program using generator to print (the even numbers between 0 and n in comma separated form while n is input by console.

 Example:
 If the following n is given as input to the program: